-Although dopaminergic projections to the nucleus accumbens are responsible for acute reward and initiation of addiction, glutamatergic projections from the anterior cingulate and orbitofrontal cortex are primarily involved in end stage addiction.
+Although dopaminergic projections to the nucleus accumbens are responsible for acute reward and initiation of addiction, glutamatergic projections from the anterior cingulate and orbitofrontal cortex are primarily involved in end-stage addiction.

 Regarding motivational states related to rewarding or aversive stimuli, stimulation of glutamatergic neurons of the amygdala projecting to the VTA area induces aversive behavior, whereas stimulation of its GABAergic projections to VTA triggers rewarding behaviors.

-Motivation of choosing one reward over another is important for reducing the possibility of addictive behaviors.
+The motivation of choosing one reward over another is important for reducing the possibility of addictive behaviors.
 Stimulation of neurons in the central nucleus of the amygdala together with receiving a particular reward has been shown to increase the magnitude of reward motivation and reduce the range of reward selection.
 Stimulation of these neurons also increases the magnitude of effort applied to get that particular reward.

 The amygdala also plays an important role in linking spatial and motivational representations in the brain.
-Evaluation of spatial attention in monkeys presented with reward-predictive cues in different spatial arrangement has shown that the spatial distribution of the cues and magnitude of reward prediction regulate the neural activity of the amygdala in a coordinated manner.
+Evaluation of spatial attention in monkeys presented with reward-predictive cues in different spatial arrangements has shown that the spatial distribution of the cues and magnitude of reward prediction regulate the neural activity of the amygdala in a coordinated manner.

-Depression, a mental state associated with lack of motivation, is primarily characterized by inability to experience pleasure.
+Depression, a mental state associated with lack of motivation, is primarily characterized by the inability to experience pleasure.
 Individuals suffering from depression exhibit a hyperactive amygdala.
 Negative emotions, such as grief, anxiety, frustration, and fear, activate the amygdala, which in turn activate the hypothalamic-pituitary-adrenal axis and increase the production and secretion of stress hormones.

 These hormones further activate the amygdala and inhibit the hippocampus and prefrontal cortex, resulting in severe depression.
 In contrast, there is reduced amygdala activity to emotional stimuli considered positive.
-If the magnitude of negative stimuli are controlled, the prefrontal cortex eventually inhibits the amygdala and reduces the state of depression.
+If the magnitude of negative stimuli is controlled, the prefrontal cortex eventually inhibits the amygdala and reduces the state of depression.

 Furthermore, limbic structural abnormalities are considered common in adolescent patients with depression.
 For instance, smaller hippocampal volumes have been compared to healthy controls, which may have been attributed to poor treatment during childhood.